 “Like any new approach, the use of VIA has not been welcomed by all, as some farmers have voiced concerns about handing over such an important part of the production process to a computer algorithm.
 This issue was also raised in recent guidance notes from the UK Department for Agriculture, Environment and Rural Affairs (DEFRA), which explained that human graders ‘do not always entirely agree nor will they ever entirely agree with the grades produced by the machines’.

 “It continues, however, that automated systems are ‘designed to be more consistent and reliable than manual graders.’
 So, despite the concerns of transferring a manual process to an automated one, the grades being digital produced are recognised throughout the industry as more accurate.

 “By integrating data from automated grading with other processes using specialist abattoir software, an abattoir can gain a much bigger and more comprehensive picture of its business.
-For example, our grading station applications eliminate many of the complications associated with labelling and weighing.
+For example, SI’s grading station application eliminates many of the complications associated with labelling and weighing.
 This is because they can be set to automatically print off different label stock, according to everything from species and carcass type to the specifications and ages.

 “This information can then be neatly tied into an abattoir’s wider computer systems, connecting it to everything from traceability software to the site’s booking and scheduling systems.
 Importantly, data can also be shared with FSA (Food Standards Agency) screens within the abattoir, capturing information both antemortem and post-mortem.

 “By taking an integrated software approach different technologies and systems can be brought together to give ‘one version of the truth’.
 This information can then be used to deliver operational efficiencies as well as greater governance of abattoir traceability.